ocoboco/cloud-config-toolkit/README.md

   }
 ]
 ```
+Command's `handler` method has the following params:

-`argv` parameter of `handler` contains the command line parameters.
+1) `argv` contains the command line arguments.

-`toolkit` parameter of `handler` is a facade that gives access to push, download and other toolkit functions:
+2) `toolkit` parameter is a facade that gives access to push, download and other toolkit functions:

 ```
 interface Toolkit {